csnizik/newsnizikdotcom/data/blog/drupal-permissions-beyond-the-box.md

 ### Authenticated user

 One step up from anonymous users are authenticated users.
-OOB permissions for them are (in addition to those already listed above for anonymous users[^2])
+OOTB permissions for them are (in addition to those already listed above for anonymous users[^2])

 - post comments
 - skip comment approval